Water Lily Control

 How To Get Rid of Water Lily

-• 2,4-D Amine Selective Weed Killer is our top recommendation for treating Water Lily and successfully removing it from a water property.
-Alternatively, you can use Glyphosate 5.4 which is safer to use when your water body has fish and other aquatic life.
+• 2,4-D Amine Selective Weed Killer is our top recommendation for treating water lily and successfully removing it from a water property.
+Alternatively, you can use Glyphosate 5.4, which is safer when your water has fish and other aquatic life.

 Preventing Water Lily Reinfestation

-• Applying Vision Pond Dye after treatment as a great preventative measure that prevents water lily regrowth and can restore the look of your pond, giving it a natural blue color.
+• Applying Vision Pond Dye after treatment is a great preventative measure that prevents water lily regrowth and can restore the look of your pond, giving it a natural blue color.

 Questions and Answers